google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

     ffmpeg -i myvideo.mp4

-This is technically an incorrect usage of ffmpeg.
-As such it prints an error message to the screen.
-It does however list information not available from the Shaka Packager command.
+Technically, ffmpeg always requires an output file format.
+Calling ffmpeg this way will give you an error message explaining that; however, it lists information not available from the Shaka Packager command.

 ## Demux (split audio and video)

-My preference would be to show file type conversion before diving into demuxing.
-It appears that Shaka Packager cannot do conversion without also demuxing.
+Most of you wouldn't care about this, but Shaka Packager requires demuxing in order to convert.

 **mp4/Shaka Packager**